kblee152/kblee152.github.io/_posts/2019-10-19-SQL-dc-case-when.md

 #### What ELSE is being excluded?
 - What's in your `ELSE` clause?

+When testing logical conditions, it's important to carefully consider which rows of your data are part of your ELSE clause, and if they're categorized correctly.

 Here's the same CASE statement from the previous slide, but the WHERE filter has been removed.
 Without this filter, ELSE clause will categorize ALL matches played by anyone, who don't meet these first two conditions, as Loss or tie.

 ```sql